Dansby Swanson Player Props: Cubs vs. Angels

-Dansby Swanson -- with a slugging percentage of .474 in his past 10 games, including one home run -- will be in action for the Chicago Cubs against the Los Angeles Angels, with Jaime Barria on the hill, on June 7 at 9:38 PM ET.
+On Thursday, Dansby Swanson (.278 batting average in his past 10 games, with a double, a home run, four walks and three RBI) and the Chicago Cubs play the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
+First pitch is at 9:38 PM ET.

 Dansby Swanson Game Info & Props vs. the Angels